 Now a mother living in Culiat in Quezon City, where she serves as barangay councilor, Ibrahim said she does not want her children to experience what she and her friends struggled against.

 For her part, Nurhanina Abdul said she was lucky her parents did not force her to get married.
 But her friends were not as fortunate.

 “As a Muslim, I grew up in a community where culture and tradition are very important.
 It is saddening to see the suffering of fellow child Muslims when their parents force them to get married, especially to someone they don’t even know or love,” she said.

 They should be “studying or playing as children, but they are put in roles where they must fulfill their obligations as a family member.”

 Abdul and Ibrahim are among the members of the #GirlDefenders movement, which aims to safeguard and defend the rights of girls to have a violence-free future by advocating policy reforms that will prohibit child marriage.

-The alliance of #GirlDefenders, composed of representatives from both government and civil society organizations, was launched through an online rally last Friday in time for the celebration of International Day of the Girl on October 11.
+The alliance of #GirlDefenders, composed of representatives from both government and civil society organizations, launched an online rally last Friday in time for the celebration of International Day of the Girl on October 11.